 - You can use whole-wheat pastry instead of all-purpose if you prefer.

 - To make these egg-free, use 2 tablespoons ground flaxseed and 5 tablespoons water in place of the eggs.

-- To make these dairy-free, use unsweetened plain non-dairy milk instead of dairy milk and melted coconut oil in place of the butter.
+- To make these dairy-free, use unsweetened plain non-dairy milk instead of dairy milk and melted in place of the butter.

 - If you don’t have yogurt or sour cream, you can use all milk.